robertomsgomide/chess-gui-scanner/README.md

 • numpy — feature extraction
 • pyautogui — cross-platform screen-capture helper
 • OpenCV — automatic board detection and image processing

 ---

-## Contributing

-Pull requests are welcome!
-For larger changes, please open an issue first to discuss what you would like to change.

----